Amazon, Google join retailers in banning Confederate flag

-SAN FRANCISCO (Reuters) - Google Inc (GOOGL.O) joined Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O) on Tuesday in pulling Confederate flag merchandise from their shopping site, following brick and mortar retailers in reacting to last week’s racially motivated mass shooting at a historic black South Carolina church.
+SAN FRANCISCO (Reuters) - Google Inc joined Amazon.com Inc and eBay Inc on Tuesday in pulling Confederate flag merchandise from their shopping site, following brick and mortar retailers in reacting to last week’s racially motivated mass shooting at a historic black South Carolina church.

-Wal-Mart Stores Inc (WMT.N) and Sears Holdings Corp (SHLD.O) on Monday banned sales of products bearing the image of the Confederate battle flag.
+Wal-Mart Stores Inc and Sears Holdings Corp on Monday banned sales of products bearing the image of the Confederate battle flag.

 The “Stars and Bars” has become a lightning rod for outrage over the killing of nine black men and women at Emanuel African Methodist Episcopal church in Charleston last Wednesday.
 Accused gunman Dylann Roof, a 21-year-old white man, is seen posing with the flag in photos posted on a website reported to be his.